 Scrollable text elements

-Scroll effects can be integrated well with oversized headlines.
+Scroll effects can be integrated nicely with oversized headlines.
 There are many different approaches here.

-The Peppasauce website consists almost entirely of large typo that moves as you scroll.
-This gives the otherwise rather static feel of the website mobility.
+Peppasauce's website consists almost entirely of large typo that moves as you scroll.
+This gives the otherwise rather static feel of the website a sense of mobility.